DHRI-Curriculum/Text_Classification/sections/features.md

         third ill-mannered pre-war regrettable oiled calamitous first separable ectoplasmic battery-powered participatory fourth still-to-be-named
         multilingual multi-disciplinary ...

-## Write a function that calculates our features for us
+## Calculating our Features

-### (In this case, numbers of nouns and adjectives that appear in the sentence)
+Let's create a function that calculates our features across the dataset for us.
+In this case, numbers of nouns and adjectives that appear in the sentence)

 Now we know the tags for the different parts of speech we want to count in each sentence.
 Let's write a function that will count the parts of speech to us, when given a part of speech tagged sentence (such as what we have already in our DataFrame) and the part of speech we want to count (for example, "NN" to count the number of nouns in the sentence).